 Other Income and Filing Taxes

 IRS rules don’t take workers' compensation into account.
 This means it’s your gross income and filing status that determine if you have to file a tax return.
 Even if you don’t work, you may have enough income from interest, stock dividends, or investment profits to make filing necessary.
 When you are married and file a joint return, your spouse might earn enough to require filing taxes.
-If your filing status was single as of 2013 and you had gross income from any source of $10,000 or more, filing taxes was mandatory.
-For married couples filing a joint return, the limit was $20,000.
-If someone claimed you as a dependent, the cut-off was $6,100.
+If your filing status was single as of 2017, you were under the age of 65, and you had gross income from any source of $10,400 or more, filing taxes was mandatory.
+For married couples under 65 filing a joint return, the limit was $20,800.
+If someone claimed you as a dependent, the cut-off was $6,350.
+In 2018 the minimum requirements increase to $12,000 for single individuals under the age of 65 and $26,600 for married couples filing a joint return.
 Since workers’ comp benefits don’t count, don’t include them when you add up your income to see if you have to file.

 Sometimes you must file taxes even though you didn’t reach the income threshold.
 When you make $400 from self-employment activities, filing is mandatory.
+This is true for both the 2017 and 2018 tax years.
 You also have to submit a tax return if you owe unpaid Social Security tax, alternative minimum taxes or additional penalty taxes on withdrawals from retirement accounts.
 You may want to file even if you don’t have to.
 You might qualify for tax credits even if you didn’t work, which means some extra cash to supplement workers’ comp benefits.
 A tax return on file is required documentation of income needed to get some government services and to apply for federal student aid.
+For more information, please see IRS Publication 525, Taxable and Nontaxable Income.

 - David Sacks/Digital Vision/Getty Images